containers/buildah/install.md

 [conflicts](https://github.com/containers/buildah/issues/2797) with the official packages.

-Caution: If you upgrade from Debian 10 to Testing/Bullseye or Unstable/Sid you would likely end up downgrading buildah because the version in OBS is more frequently updated than the one in Debian's official repositories, due to how Debian works.
+Caution: If you upgrade from Debian 10 to Testing/Bullseye or Unstable/Sid you would likely end up downgrading Buildah because the version in OBS is more frequently updated than the one in Debian's official repositories, due to how Debian works.